SurajPratapSingh2025/notes/js/README.md

 * Introduction to JavaScript Parameter Passing (Author: Tommy Lin)
 * JavaScript ECMAScript 6 Primer (Author: Ruan Yifeng)
 * Exploring ES6: Upgrade to the next version of JavaScript (Author: Dr. Axel Rauschmayer)

+---

+## 📜 License

+MIT – free for learning and experimentation.

+---

+### 🙋‍♂️ Contributing

+Pull requests are welcome!
+For major changes, please open an issue first to discuss what you would like to change.